jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

 ### Inside a dropdown

-When displaying the datepicker inside a dropdown we recommend you display a cancel button inside a dropdown header to enable cancellation of the action.
 Don't use compact datepicker variant in dropdown sheet, as this results in small touch targets

 ```
 const XUIDatepicker = require('./datepicker').default;